-- a.
 What is your church's history of participation in behaviors and structures of racial injustice?
-Interview elders, research church and diocesan documents, newspaper accounts, etc. - b.
-What is your church's history of participation in behaviors and structures of racial justice and healing?
+In racial justice and healing?
 Interview elders, research church and diocesan documents, newspaper accounts, etc.

 Further Reflection: Even when we have the best of intentions, we will see patterns of exclusion as well as inclusion.
-How could you tell the truth and take note of current and historic divisions around you without feeling paralyzed, criticized, or defensive?
+How could you tell the truth and take note of current and historic racism around you without feeling paralyzed, criticized, or defensive?
 What helps you to stay in an open, grace-filled conversation?